spaciousejar/i3-Conf/README.md

 * Experiment with different layouts and keybindings to find a setup that works best for you.
 * Consider adding custom scripts and tools to further customize your i3 experience.

-**Troubleshooting:**

-* If you encounter any issues with your i3 configuration, try restarting i3 using `Mod + r`.
-* Check the i3 documentation and online forums for solutions to common problems.
-* Consider seeking help from the i3 community or online forums if you need further assistance.